 6.3.4 Charge Air Cooler—In addition to the Caterpillar-supplied charge air cooler which is engine mounted, use another cooler to simulate the air-to-air charge air cooler used in most field applications.
 A Modine,7 cooler (part number 1A012865) has been found suitable for this use.
 Alternatively, other charge air coolers may be used that provide sufficient cooling capacity to control inlet manifold temperatures in the range specified elsewhere in this test method.
 All coolers shall be equipped with a drain system to remove condensate continuously from the boost air cooler outlet side.
 Remove the coolant diverter valve diaphragm for the Caterpillar supplied charge air cooler.

 6.3.5 Exhaust System—Install the exhaust tube, see Fig. A5.8, at the discharge flange of the turbocharger turbine housing.
-The piping downstream of the exhaust tube is required, but not specified.
-Provide a method to control exhaust pressure.
+Downstream exhaust piping is required but is left to the discretion of the laboratory to fabricate.
+Include a method to control exhaust back..

 6.3.6 Fuel System—The fuel supply and filtration system is not specified.
 See Fig. X1.2 for a typical configuration.
 Determine the fuel consumption rate by measuring the rate of fresh fuel flowing into the day tank.
 Provide a method to control fuel temperature.
 Return the excess fuel from the engine into the day tank.